dshawul/NebulaSEM/paper/paper.md

 Modeling of the atmosphere is challenging in that a range of spatial and temporal scales are involved [@wallace2006].
 Adaptive Mesh Refinement (AMR) provides the tool to address multi-scale phenomenon efficiently by focusing resources where they are needed.
 NebulaSEM implements oct-tree cell-based AMR using the forest-of-octrees approach pioneered in [@p4est].
-The AmrIteration class provides a high-level interface to enable AMR for any solver written using NebulaSEM.
+The `AmrIteration` class provides a high-level interface to enable AMR for any solver written using the library.
 A single loop enclosing the timestep iterations and declaration of fields involved in the PDE is enough to provide AMR capability for any solver.
+The details of regridding the domain, memory management, resizing and transferring fields in a conservative manner etc are all taken care of behind the scenes without involving the developer.

 ## Support for new solver development
 NebulaSEM offers a range of operators for spatial and temporal discretization, streamlining the development of